-Main Roads in larger towns are usually in acceptable condition and main roads across the country are satisfactory by Central Asian standards though the Darvaza – Kunya Urgench road is in poor condition in places.
+Main Roads in larger towns are usually in acceptable condition and main roads across the country are now generally paved, with the exception of the Ashgabat – Dashoguz/Konye-Urgench road.
 Smaller roads are likely to be in poor condition , especially after bad weather.
-Away from towns the roads will generally be in a poor state of repair, and will be unlit.
+In rural areas the roads will generally be in a poor state of repair, and will be unlit.
 You should therefore avoid travelling after dark.
 There are other hazards to beware of such as unlit, overloaded vehicles in a poor state of repair and camel crossings on some rural roads.
 Driving standards will be variable and you should drive defensively and expect the unexpected from other road users and pedestrians.

 Turkmenistan Car Rental –

 It currently appears impossible to rent a self drive car in Turkmenistan.
 I’ve been told that you have to take a Government approved guide when travelling outside Ashgabat, though that isn’t mentioned on the US State department site or The UK Foreign Office site.
 I contacted Ayan Travel who are based in the country and they told me that self drive is currently ‘forbidden’.
 Therefore, at present driving yourself doesn’t seem to be an option.
 If this changes in future and you manage to rent a car here, please let me know.